Artificial Intelligence and Informatics for Predictive Biology

 What are we doing?

-Data scientists are an integral part of our matrix research teams tackling complex life sciences challenges.
-By being involved from the earliest stages of the project, and throughout the whole project lifespan, the highest quality data will be generated, and the most appropriate AI and machine learning tools will be used.
+Computer scientists will be an integral part of our matrix research teams tackling complex life sciences challenges.
+By being involved from the earliest stages of the project, and throughout the whole project lifespan, the highest quality data will be generated and the most appropriate AI and machine learning tools will be used.
+Being part of these AI best practice project teams, biologists, chemists and physicists themselves will become expert in using AI and machine learning in research.

 Why?